maelos-software/ai-bookmarks/README.md

 ## How It Works

+### Standard Mode (Default)
-1. **Bookmark Collection**: Gathers all bookmarks from selected folders
+1. **Bookmark Collection**: Gathers all bookmarks from selected scope (all bookmarks or specific folders)
+2. **History Filtering**: Optionally skips previously organized bookmarks based on policy
-2. **Duplicate Removal**: Identifies and removes bookmarks with identical URLs
+3. **Duplicate Removal**: Identifies and removes bookmarks with identical URLs (when enabled)
-3. **Batch Categorization**: Sends bookmarks to AI in configurable batches
+4. **Batch Categorization**: Sends bookmarks to AI in configurable batches (default: 50)
-4. **Folder Creation**: Creates only the folders needed for assigned categories
+5. **Folder Creation**: Creates only the folders needed for assigned categories
-5. **Bookmark Organization**: Moves bookmarks to their assigned folders
+6. **Bookmark Organization**: Moves bookmarks to their assigned folders
-6. **Cleanup**: Removes empty folders left behind
+7. **Cleanup**: Removes empty folders left behind (when enabled)
-7. **Results Display**: Shows detailed statistics and item-by-item breakdown
+8. **Results Display**: Shows detailed statistics, timeline, and item-by-item breakdown

+### Use Existing Folders Mode
+When enabled, the workflow changes to work within your existing structure:
+1. **Existing Folder Detection**: Scans your current folder structure
+2. **Restricted Categorization**: AI assigns bookmarks only to existing folders
+3. **Smart Fallback**: AI can use special `KEEP_CURRENT` designation to leave bookmarks in place if no existing folder is a good fit
+4. **No New Folders**: Prevents creating new folders, maintaining your existing organization
+5. **Folder Validation**: Warns if AI attempts to use non-existent folders

+This mode is ideal for refining an existing structure without introducing new categories.

 ## Development